 Passive basses generate 100 percent of their sound through their pickups.
 Active basses will have an onboard preamp, typically powered by either one or two 9V batteries.
 These boost the bass’s signal, and will likely have a 2 or 3-band EQ to cut or boost certain frequencies.

 Neither is better, per se.
 Some will argue that the passive bass is more dynamic, bringing out the nuances in your playing, and that you need never worry about a battery draining mid-performance.

 Advocates for the active basses might counter this by citing the hum-cancelling and tone-shaping properties of the onboard preamp.
 Many like that the active signal is a little more compressed, evening out your playing.

 While it can be difficult to find an active bass for under 400 dollars we have a few active options here, such as Jackson’s most-excellent Spectra, which has a push-pull feature on the volume control to engage or bypass the onboard preamp.

-Other things to consider when choosing the best beginner bass guitar for you include tonewoods.
+When choosing the best beginner bass guitar for you, it's good to know which wood your bass is made from, and how it affects your tone - hence the term 'tonewood'.
 Mahogany-bodied basses such as Epiphone’s EB-0 will typically have a warmer tone, maybe a little softer ‘round the edges than, say, alder or ash.